Access management in Query

 Roles this service has

 You can manage access to Query objects using both service and primitive roles.
-The chart below shows the roles existing in the service and their permission inheritance.
-For example, editor inherits all the viewer permissions.
-You can find the role descriptions below the chart.
+The diagram below shows available service roles and their permission inheritance hierarchy.
+For example, editor inherits all viewer permissions.
+You can find role descriptions below the diagram.

-The list below shows all roles used for access control in Query.
+The list below shows all the roles used for access control in Query.

 Service roles